 Of the three, LEGOLAND did the best job of incorporating their health and safety guidelines in a fun way and had all of the signage go along with the LEGO theming throughout the resort and theme parks.

 I also felt that the guidelines were the most practical and filled with common sense at LEGOLAND.
 Masks are required in all indoor locations across the Resort and on all rides in the Theme Park for all guests ages 8 and up.

 Facial coverings aren’t required when walking around the outdoor theme park.
 They also aren’t required for young children.
 Encouraged, but not required.

 This makes it SUCH a more enjoyable theme park experience as a parent with children.
 No stressing over masks all day long and we didn’t notice any guests having any issues with the guidelines in place.

 Employees would gentle remind anyone who failed to wear their face covering on a ride or indoors.
 There were also health and safety screenings upon entering the park which were quick and easy!

 LEGOLAND has gone completely cashless so be sure to have a credit card or debit card with you during your trip.
 They also do not currently have park maps so be sure to download the LEGOLAND app prior to travel too!

 In our experience, the park was not crowded and we rarely had to wait in a line our entire day at LEGOLAND theme park.
 We visited on a Tuesday during July!
 If you’re planning a visit, a weekday visit to ANY theme park will always be less crowded.

-Packing for LEGOLAND is much like packing for any other family theme park experience.
-Bookbags are allowed into the park as well as refillable water bottles and outside food and drinks.
+Figuring out what to bring to LEGOLAND Florida is much like packing for any other family theme park experience.
+Book bags are allowed into the park as well as refillable water bottles and outside food and drinks.